 We also offer diagnostic and treatment consultations for children already receiving psychosocial treatment, and collaboration with other treatment professionals, including psychiatrists, social workers, and teachers.

 Learn more about our skills group for young people

-When you call our program, we will ask preliminary information about you, your child, and your reasons for seeking treatment.
+What to Expect When you call our program, we will ask preliminary information about you, your child, and your reasons for seeking treatment.
 Our staff will review this information and if it seems that our program would be a good fit for your child, we will schedule an initial appointment with one of our clinicians.